mahdyah/TicTacToe/README.md

       1. Number of levels being played and number of tries.
       2. Enable the user to share the prograss in social media.

+      Here you can play what has been done so far.[TicTacToe.HTML](http://127.0.0.1:5500/gameBoard.html)